openmindednewby/cSharpInterviewPrep/README.md

-# HFM Senior C#/.NET Interview Crash Prep
+# Senior C#/.NET Interview Crash Prep

 Welcome!
-This repository packs everything you need for a focused two-hour preparation sprint before your HFM Senior C#/.NET Developer interview.
+This repository packs everything you need for a focused two-hour preparation sprint before your Senior C#/.NET Developer interview.
 Follow the schedule, skim the notes, and drill the practice questions to build confidence fast.

 ## How to Use This Repository
 1. **Start with the [Two-Hour Plan](prep-plan.md)** – follow it step-by-step.